 Driving in The Ozarks' Weather

-In the Ozarks, be prepared for any type of weather, especially when you’re behind the wheel.
+In the Ozarks, be prepared for any type of weather and road conditions, especially when you’re behind the wheel.
+Missouri road conditions and weather can be unpredictable so check before you drive.

 If it is windy out, anticipate air gusts.
 Keep an eye on larger vehicles and your grip firm on the steering wheel.